newamericafoundation/newamerica-cms/README.md

 ### Images

 The ``./mysite/assets/images`` folder contains images in development.
+In staging and proudction environments they are stored in s3 buckets on AWS.

 #### Icons